wszramkowska/ToolsandProduction/Development Commentary.md

 Instead I chose to find audio online and try my best to edit it and match it to our game so everything still sounds coherent.
 I found most of the sounds on [Freesound](https://freesound.org/), ensuring all of the copyright licenses were Creative Commons and usable for our game.
 This limited the sounds I could choose and meant I was not always able to find a good match.

 I then edited these sounds in Adobe Audition, mostly cutting the audio to the specific parts I needed.
 I then added all of these into the Unreal Project, creating an organised folder system so designers could find them easily.

+#### Audio Implementation

+I assisted the designers in implementing some of the more complex audio.
+For example, in the winter level there are particle systems that blow cold air.
+The designer was finding it difficult to add the audio into the Niagara particle effect, so I worked around it and timed the audio to match the particle.
+This allowed me to play it at spawn which matched the audio to the visuals.

 #### Intro Video Audio